pmb311/dowmetheus/README.md

 ## Installation and Usage

 Dowmetheus makes use of the [prometheus_client](https://github.com/prometheus/client_python) library, as well as [requests](https://pypi.org/project/requests/), and requires outbound internet access.
-It is expected to function with any minor version of Python3 on Linux, MacOS, or Windows, but has only been tested with Python3.10 on Ubuntu Linux 22.04.
+An API key for MarketStack is also required, at [subscription level](https://marketstack.com/product) Basic or higher.
+The utility will expect this API key to be assigned to environment variable $DATASOURCE_API_KEY.
+Dowmetheus is expected to function with any minor version of Python3 on Linux, MacOS, or Windows, but has only been tested with Python3.10 on Ubuntu Linux 22.04.
 Example invocation:

 ```/bin/python3 main.py```